18 Feb GT4 (Leader USC, other partners: INRA, FCTUC, UCP-CRP, LNEG)

 During the second year of PhytoSUDOE, the initial characterization of the physico-chemical parameters of all sites included in the PhytoSUDOE network was concluded.
 The following parameters were analyzed: pH, texture (5 fractions), density, organic C, total N content, extractable P (Olsen), CIC (hexamin-Co method and / or unbuffered NH4Cl) and cation Exchange capacity, carbonates, and water retention capacity.
 A more complete characterization of organic matter was carried out in selected long-term sites in the second sampling campaign.
 The total C content and carbon forms of different stability were determined: from labile forms, important in biological processes and the cycling of nutrients, to very stable forms, with long residence times in the soil, which play an important role in its structure and water retention capacity, as well as carbon sequestration.
 Additionally, in the soils of the long-term sites, a sequential fractionation of P and the main heavy metals was completed.

-In the final months of the project, a “Methodology for the evaluation and monitoring of key edaphic processes in phytomanaged sites of the SUDOE region” was prepared.
+In the final months of the project, a “Methodology for the evaluation and monitoring of key edaphic processes in phytomanaged sites of the SUDOE region” was prepared and it is available in the publications section.

 In October, 2018, PhytoSUDOE officially ended.
 The Project deliverables were finalized along January-February, 2019, including the Layman report and the project’s video that were uploaded to the webpage’s news section (blog).
 Other relevant publications can be accessed also in the web along with the presentations (PDF) of the series of events organized by PhytoSUDOE.
 This website will be online until 2023.